-Three stages: dot product, point-wise non-linearity, additive noise
+Two stages: dot product, point-wise non-linearity

 The generic neuron model abstracts the basic properties of the integrate and fire neuron, and makes provision for saturation as well.
-We'll assume we are concerned about the how the inputs determine the output at a particular time.
+We'll assume we are concerned about the how the input levels determine the output at a particular time.
 We ignore differences in the timing of the inputs and assume no delays between the input and output.
 If we are thinking about firing rates, there is an implicit assumption of a time period over which the rate is relevant.
-E.g. if we assume 100 msec, then signal rates could vary between 0 and 50 or so spikes per second.
+For example, the time period could be 100 msec, and signal rates might vary between 0 and 50 or so spikes per second.